Skip to content

 Why is TIG welding cast iron hard?

-You can TIG weld cast iron, but it has some difficulties.
+Therefore, it’s critical to avoid putting high amounts of heat in a short time.
+You can TIG weld cast iron, but there are some difficulties.

 Cast iron is hard to TIG weld because this process demands perfectly clean joint and filler rods to avoid welding defects.
-Cast iron comes with numerous impurities both inside and on the surface.
-Furthermore, TIG welding is hard to master, and you need good experience before attempting to weld cast iron with it.
+Cast iron comes with numerous impurities, both inside and on the surface.
+Furthermore, TIG is a difficult process, and you must have sufficient expertise before welding cast iron.

 TIG welding (or GTAW) needs clean metal for acceptable welds.
-Even if small amounts of contaminants enter the puddle or the arc, they will cause defects such as porosity, inclusions, high arc instability, etc.
+Even small amounts of contaminants in the puddle or the arc will cause defects such as porosity, inclusions, high arc instability, etc.

-Cast iron, especially low-quality ones, are filled with inclusions and unwanted elements, for example:
+Cast iron, especially low-quality ones, contains inclusions and unwanted elements, for example:

-• To lower the costs, the manufacturers add dirty scrap metals into the blast furnace.
+- To lower the costs, the manufacturers add dirty scrap metal into the blast furnace.

-• Various oxides form on the casting’s surface (casting skin).
+- Various oxides on the casting’s surface (casting skin).

-TIG welding is the hardest process to learn even for easy to weld metals such as mild steel.
+TIG is the hardest process to learn, even for easy-to-weld metals such as mild steel.
 It is a manual process that needs both hands plus one foot if you use a pedal and excellent hand-eye coordination.
-You need to weld steel efficiently before you try to weld cast iron.
+You need to weld steel efficiently before you try to weld castings.

 What settings do you need?